 Design Research, Book-Design and Project Management

 Executive Producer- Bayo Adeola, Editorial Team - Tayo Agunbiade and Femi Omotayo.
-Design Team - Angela Lyons: Integrated Design, Olubunmi Ayodele: Design, Hernan Perez: Photography-Studio-Management and Photography-Post-Production, Tunde Oyewole: Print Management, Ayodeji Alaka: Project Management, Cover-Design and Photography.
+Design Team - Angela Lyons: Integrated Design, Olubunmi Ayodele: Design, Hernan Perez: Photography-Studio-Management and Photography-Post-Production, Tunde Oyewole: Print Management, Ayodeji Alaka: Project Management, Editorial-Design and Photography.